 - For App campaigns, you'll also have to install the Google Analytics for Firebase SDK in your app.
 The conversion events that you are bidding on (and sending values with) should come from the Firebase SDK.

-Note: Target ROAS is currently in beta for App and Discovery campaigns.
+Note: Target ROAS is only available for Android App campaigns.

 How it works

 Google Ads predicts future conversions and associated values using your reported conversion values, which you report through conversion tracking.
 Then, Google Ads will set maximum cost-per-click (max.
 CPC) bids to maximize your conversion value, while trying to achieve an average return on ad spend (ROAS) equal to your target.